 How To Propose A Collaboration

 As I mentioned earlier, you want to get in cahoots with influencers in your own niche.
-Whether that’s photography, fashion, or travel, working with other people in the same category as your personal brand is guarantee to make an impact on your business.
+Whether that’s photography, fashion, or travel, working with other people in the same category as your personal brand is guaranteed to make an impact on your business.
 That’s why it’s important to really hone in on your niche so that you know you are partnering with the right people.

 It can be intimidating reaching out to someone that you admire to ask them to collaborate.
 The best method for proposing a collaboration with another like-minded creative it to simply ask.
 The worst they can say is no. Preferably, you’ll want to reach out to them via email.
 Make the proposal brief and professional.
 Let them know what your idea is, who you are, and how the collaboration will be beneficial for them.